tedconf/code-style-guides/ember.md

 ### Use components in `{{#each}}` blocks

-Contents of your each blocks should be a single line, use components when more than one line is needed.
+If the contents of your each blocks get complex (~8+ lines), use components.
 This will allow you to test the contents in isolation via unit tests, as your loop will likely contain more complex logic in this case.

 ```hbs
 {{!
 Good }}